weida-88/weida-88/README.md

-# 👋 Hi, I'm Weida — AI & Tech Enthusiast | Investor | Visionary 🚀
+# 👋 Hi, I'm Weida — AI & Tech Enthusias

 Welcome to my GitHub!
 I'm an ambitious and future-focused individual pursuing excellence in Artificial Intelligence, Cybersecurity, Investment, and Entrepreneurship.
 My goal?
 To help others grow with me along the way.